 The Trustee is satisfied that the rights and responsibilities that are delegated to asset managers are being acted upon in a satisfactory manner.
-There has been no change to the Responsible Investment ratings over the year.

 Voting Activity

 The Trustee periodically reviews the fund managers' approaches to stewardship including voting and engagement policies.
 The voting process has not changed over the year with responsibility for investment decisions delegated to the investment managers.
 Where managers are responsible for investing in a new issuance, the Trustee expects the manager to engage with the issuer about the terms on which capital is issued and the potential impact on the rights of new and existing investors.